Police: No one ‘in danger’ in Florida high school lockdown

 CORAL SPRINGS, Fla.
-(AP) — Police say no one is danger at a Florida high school after a lockdown prompted by a report of a possible intruder.
+(AP) — Police say no one is danger at a Florida high school and a “code red” alert has been lifted after a lockdown prompted by a report of a possible intruder.

 Police say Coral Springs High School security initially reported spotting someone near the campus fence.
 Authorities say officers found that person, a juvenile determined to be a student.

-The lockdown came amid lingering U.S. jitters after the latest deadly school shooting left two students dead on Thursday at a Santa Clarita, California high school.
+The lockdown came amid lingering national jitters after the latest U.S. school shooting left two students dead Thursday at a Santa Clarita, California high school.

 Also Thursday, students rallied in Tallahassee, Florida’s capital, demanding lawmaker action on gun control.
 Those taking part included one survivor of a Parkland, Florida high school shooting that killed 17 people last year.
 Coral Springs police, nearby, were among the first responders then.

-Coral Springs High School has about 2,900 students.
+Coral Springs High has about 2,900 students.